pmelsted/bifrost/README.md

 * [Cmake](https://cmake.org/) >= 2.8.12
 * [Zlib](https://zlib.net/)

-All are probably already installed on your computer as those are installed by default on most operating systems.
-They can be downloaded and installed by following the instructions on their respective websites.
-However, it is most likely they are all available via a package manager for your operating system:
+Those are installed by default on most OS.
+In case you are missing on or more of those:

 * **Ubuntu/Debian**:
 ```